OBrienBenjamin/SMP_BALR/README.md

 # Step 0
-Extract BALR vectors from your dataset - see [https://gitlab.inria.fr/inria-defense/balr/]
+Extract BALR vectors from your dataset - **to be made available soon**

 # Step 1
 Format your BALR vectors and dataset labels.
 This function will output a .csv to your _data_ folder that includes all labels and BALR dimensions.
 Please examine the dataset provided in '~/data/' so that your labels are similarly formated.
 The _split_ flag is an option to split your dataset into 'Train' and 'Test' separate .csv files.